Concealed wind uplift restraint for rooftop pavers under ASCE 7-16

 • Mechanically restrained pedestal pavers designed for ASCE 7-16 wind uplift conditions

-• No visible caps, plates, or surface-mounted hardware
+• Completely hidden from above.
+No visible caps, plates, or surface-mounted hardware

 • Ideal for parapet rooftop paver system edge and corner zones